fleschutz/PowerShell/Docs/open-c-drive.md

 ## open-c-drive.ps1 - Opens the C: drive folder

-This script starts the File Explorer showing the C: drive folder.
+This script launches the File Explorer showing the C: drive folder.

 ## Parameters
 ```powershell